For Faculty & Staff

 Tips for a Successful Interaction

 Don’t promise absolute confidentiality in all circumstances.
-If a student’s drinking behavior threatens the safety of the student and/or community, notify Loyola’s Behavioral Concern Team.
-See www.LUC.edu/bct or call 773-508-8300 for more information.
+If a student’s drinking behavior threatens the safety of the student and/or community, notify Loyola’s Behavioral Concern Team by submitting a report or by calling 773-508-8300.

 What can I do to help prevent alcohol-related problems?